 Q6: Can Arrayjet systems print into microplates wells?

-A: Yes.
-We can print into microplates with wells up to 4 mm deep.
-Our standard plates have a working volume of 100 μl per well, and a printable area of 4 mm2.
-We can supply these plates in a variety of materials, colours and surface chemistries to match your application.
-Alternatively, we can work with you to develop plates and substrates to match your application needs.
+A: Yes, Arrayjet systems can print into microplates with wells up to 4 mm deep.
+Standard Arrayjet-recommended plates have a working volume of 100 μl per well, and a printable area of 4 mm2.
+These can be supplied in a variety of materials, colours and surface chemistries to match customer applications.
+Alternatively, Arrayjet can help to develop plates and substrates to suit individual customer applications.

 Q7: What's the smallest spot size Arrayjet can print?

 A: 60 μm.
-Spot size is a function of spot volume and the contact angle, which is determined by the surface–tension of the sample being printed and the relative hydrophobicity/hydrophilicity of the substrate.
+Spot size is a function of spot volume and the contact angle determined by the surface tension of the sample being printed and the relative hydrophobicity/hydrophilicity of the substrate.

 Q8: How many arrays can I print with my sample?

-A: From a single aspiration you can print up to 6000 x 100 pL features of each sample.
-We recommend a minimum of 5 μL of sample in the well for one aspiration.
+A: From a single aspiration up to 6000 x 100 pL features of each sample can be printed.
+A minimum of 5 μL sample is recommend in each well per aspiration.
 For example, this is sufficient to print:

 - 3 replicates of a 200 pL feature onto 1000 slides – printed in under 5 hours